 SSDs are known for their better “Performance per Watt” ratio than hard drives.
-However, the peak power consumption of Gen 5.0 NVMe Drives can reach 12W.
+However, the peak power consumption of Gen 5.0 NVMe drives, such as Crucial T705 and ADATA Legend 970 Pro, can reach 14W.

 Power consumption is directly related to the work done over time.
 The formula is “Power = Work/Time”.
-Power consumption will increase if the work (data transfer) increases (as it does with faster SSDs), and time remains constant.
+Power consumption will increase if the workload (data transfer) increases (as it does with faster SSDs), while the time remains constant.

-For anything to happen inside an SSD, an electric current is required and in electronics, the formula here is “Power = Voltage x Current”.
+For anything to happen inside an SSD, an electric current is required.
+In electronics, the formula for power is “Power = Voltage x Current.”
 The data in an SSD is stored in the form of electric charge inside floating gate transistors or charge trap flash.
-Also, all the circuitry including the controller and DRAM use electric current to work.
-So, as the speed of the SSD increases, more current is required, and hence the power consumption increases.
+Additionally, all the circuitry, including the controller and DRAM, utilizes electric current to function.
+As the speed of the SSD increases, more current is required, and consequently, the power consumption increases.

 SSD Type | Idle Power | Reading Data | Writing Data |